r-grandorder/tri-hermes/src/Servants/Profiles/template.md

 # Format for Servant Material Profiles from Materials I-IX

-When finished with a profile, send the file to Lib or [do a pull request](https://github.com/r-grandorder/tri-hermes/tree/main/src/Materials)
+Below is a template you can copy into a new MD file.
+Once you're done filling it out for a respective servant, you can send the MD file directly to Lib on Discord at Lib#7770.

 ```
 # ServantName